MFR6340/theenglishextension.org/young-world-4/unit-4:The Call of the Alps.md

 # Young World 4, Unit 4: The Call of the Alps

 *This post contains links.
-If you make a purchase through these links The English Extension Organization will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.*
+If you make a purchase through these links, at no additional cost to you, The English Extension Organization will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.*

 ## Festivals and Traditions in Switzerland, by Barbara Piatti & Yvonne Rogenmoser